zluuba/brain-games-js/README.md

 ## Installation
-Clone this repo or download it with pip.
+Clone this repo or download it with pip. <br />
 Install package and dependencies.

 ## Games

 ### Even game
-Parity Check game.
+Parity Check game. <br />
-Given a number, you must enter "yes" if the number is even and "no" if it's not.
+Given a number, you must enter "yes" if the number is even and "no" if it's not. <br />
 Use command below to start Even game:
 ```ch
 brain-even